sarahalahmadi/sarahalahmadi.github.io/README.md

 If you leave the EmailJS fields blank, everything else still works.
 Nothing is emailed, and the request is still saved and visible in the portal.

 ---

+## What the employee sees

+Employees do not see stock levels.
+The item list shows the name and code only, never the quantity on hand.
+They can request any quantity, including more than the warehouse holds, and the request goes through normally.

+When an employee needs something that is not in the inventory list, they pick **Other** at the top of the item list and type a description of what they need.

+Whenever a request cannot be filled from stock, either because the quantity exceeds what is available or because it is an Other item, the system flags it automatically.
+The status reads **Need to Order** all the way through the approval chain, so management can see at a glance that this one needs purchasing rather than picking from a shelf.
+The Excel export has a **Need To Order** column for the same reason.
+The flag clears once the request is issued.

 ## Searching for names and items